 - 1. Minimum of 60 CSU-transferable semester units. - Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.
 While a minimum of 2.0 is required for admission, some majors may require a higher GPA.
-Please consult with a counselor for more information. - 3.
-Minimum of 18 semester units in the major as detailed below. - 4.
+Please consult with a counselor for more information. - Minimum of 18 semester units in the major as detailed below. - 4.
 Certified completion of the California State University General Education Breadth pattern (CSU GE Breadth) OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
 Note: If following IGETC GE pattern, IGETC-CSU pattern must be followed for admission to a CSU.

-- Research, write and deliver an effective public speech. - Analyze, critique, and improve interpersonal relationships in both personal and professional contexts. - Describe and apply specific skills to the communication process, including perception, emotion, listening and conflict management. - Describe and interpret communication similarities and differences between people from varying cultural backgrounds. - Interact with others in group settings to collect, analyze, and synthesize information. - Interact respectfully with others who hold divergent perspectives. - Critically analyze, critique and synthesize arguments and information. - Meet basic admission requirements to the California State University by having 60 transferable units, a 2.0 GPA, and completion of general education requirements through the CSU GE Breadth or IGETC-CSU GE pattern.
+- Research, write and deliver an effective public speech. - Analyze, critique, and improve interpersonal relationships in both personal and professional contexts.

+- · Describe and apply specific skills to the communication process, including perception, emotion, listening and conflict management. - Describe and interpret communication similarities and differences between people from varying cultural backgrounds. - Interact with others in group settings to collect, analyze, and synthesize information. - · Interact respectfully with others who hold divergent perspectives. - · Critically analyze, critique and synthesize arguments and information.